Fort Ontario

 Fort Ontario, NY (An officer died suddenly in a duel, while other soldiers were suddenly killed during battles and skirmishes.)

-Prolonged suffering that leads to a painful death sometimes causes restless spirits.
+Prolonged suffering that leads to painful death sometimes causes restless spirits.

 Fort Pulaski, GA (Confederate soldiers were held here in poor conditions, suffering from disease and lack of food.
 Some died here before saner minds changed the punitive starvation policy.)